-Alkarama’s vision, values, and principles present at the creation of the Foundation have been refined and matured over the years.
+Alkarama’s vision, values, and principles present at the creation of the organisation have been refined and matured over the years.

-This Charter aims to lay a formal framework that applies to all members of the Foundation and establishes a line of ethical conduct for the daily work.
+This Charter aims to lay a formal framework that applies to all members of the organisation and establishes a line of ethical conduct for the daily work.

-1. History of the Foundation or the Desire to Restore Dignity to All
+1. History of the Organisation or the Desire to Restore Dignity to All

 Founded in 2004 as an association, Alkarama was working to help victims of torture, arbitrary detention, enforced disappearances and extrajudicial executions in the Arab world.